J. J. Thomson took science to new heights with his 1897 discovery of the electron – the first subatomic particle.

 His father, Joseph James Thomson, ran a specialist bookshop that had been in his family for three generations.
 His mother, Emma Swindells, came from a family that owned a cotton company.

-Even as a young boy Joey, who would later be known as J. J., was deeply interested in science.
-At the age of 14 he became a student at Owens College, the University of Manchester, where he studied mathematics, physics and engineering.
+Even as a young boy, Joey, who would later be known as J. J., was deeply interested in science.
+At age 14 he became a student at Owens College, the University of Manchester, where he studied mathematics, physics, and engineering.

 A shy boy, his parents hoped he would become an apprentice engineer with a locomotive company.
-These hopes were dashed, however, with the death of his father when J. J. was 16.
+These hopes were dashed with the death of his father when J. J. was 16.
 The fees for engineering apprenticeships were high, and his mother could not afford them.

 This misfortune ultimately benefited science because J. J. needed to find funding to continue his education.
 In 1876, age 19, he won that funding, not in engineering, but in mathematics at the University of Cambridge.
 Four years later he graduated with high honors.

-Thomson continued studying at Cambridge, and in 1882 he won the Adam’s Prize, one of the universities most sought after mathematics prizes.
-In 1883 he was awarded a master’s degree in mathematics.
+Thomson continued studying at Cambridge and in 1882 he won the Adam’s Prize, one of the university’s most sought after mathematics awards.
+In 1883, he earned a master’s degree in mathematics.

 Early Research Work

-When Thomson began his research career nobody had a clear picture of how atoms might look.
-Thomson decided he would picture them as a kind of smoke ring and see where the mathematics describing such a picture took him.
+When Thomson began working as a research student nobody had a clear picture of how atoms might look.
+Thomson decided he would visualize them as a smoke ring and see where the mathematics describing such a picture took him.
 This work, for which he was awarded both the Adam’s Prize and his master’s degree, had the title A Treatise on the Motion of Vortex Rings.
 Although the title and beginning chapters might suggest applied mathematics was the major theme, the headings of the final sections are revealing: